Blackhawks' Kevin Lankinen: Gets starting nod

-Lankinen will guard the goal during Wednesday's road game versus Nashville, Ben Pope of the Chicago Sun-Times reports.
+Lankinen will patrol the crease during Friday's home game versus Columbus, Ben Pope of the Chicago Sun-Times reports.

-Lankinen has played well recently, picking up back-to-back wins over the Red Wings while posting an impressive 1.50 GAA and .948 save percentage in his last two starts.
-The 25-year-old Finn will attempt to secure a third straight victory in a road matchup with a Predators team that's only averaging 2.50 goals per game this campaign, 23rd in the NHL.
+Lankinen was fantastic in his last start Wednesday against Nashville, turning aside 41 of 42 shots, but he ultimately suffered his second loss of the season due to insufficient goal support from his teammates.
+The 25-year-old backstop will try to get back in the win column in a home matchup with a Blue Jackets team that's averaging 2.50 goals per game this campaign, 23rd in the NHL.

 More News